jackcjeep/jackcjeep/README.md

 # Hi there, I'm [Your Name] 👋

 Welcome to my GitHub profile!
-I'm a computer science major with a focus on networking, IT, and software development.
+I'm a computer science major with a focus on networking, IT, and security.
 I'm passionate about technology and love working on projects that challenge my skills and creativity.

 ## 🔧 Skills
 ![Rust](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)